gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ### barterDEX Trading
 Default timeout for a trade is 10 seconds, which means if no response, must wait 10 seconds between trade requests.
 It will generate an error if Alice tries to submit a trade while a previous request is pending.

-However if the other side responds, you can do another trade and we are seeing virtually instant responses from the live LP nodes.
+However if the other side responds, you can do another trade and we are seeing virtually instant responses from the live FR (Full Relay) nodes.

 _**Trade Negotiation Sequence:**_
 ```